momaherg/surgeon/NPT/README.md

 ## Overview

 The NPT architecture introduces a new mechanism where:
-- Self-attention outputs generate weight deltas (ΔW) through low-rank factorization
+- Self-attention outputs generate per-token modulation effects through low-rank factorization
-- These deltas modulate the MLP's gate projection weights
+- These effects are added to MLP gate activations (not weights) for computational efficiency
+- Per-token dynamics are preserved, allowing each token to have unique modulation
-- The residual connection is moved to after the MLP
+- The residual connection pattern maintains training stability

+Key architectural improvements:
+- **Per-token modulation**: Each token receives unique modulation based on its attention pattern
+- **Activation-level modulation**: More stable than weight modulation, easier to optimize
+- **Efficient regularization**: Norms computed during forward pass, no redundant computation
+- **Preserved distributions**: LayerNorm applied to standard residual paths for stability

 This design aims to improve in-context learning and parameter efficiency compared to standard transformer architectures.